 - Configure plumbing and electrical.
 (Note: If your kitchen remodel involves updates to the plumbing or electrical wiring, we recommend having a professional contractor oversee the process for this step.)

-- Paint and install new flooring.
+- Install new flooring.

-- Install kitchen cabinets.
+- Add kitchen cabinets.

-- Install countertops and backsplash.
+- Install countertops.

-- Place appliances and fasten cabinet hardware.
+- Fasten cabinet hardware.

-6. Wrapping Up Your Kitchen Remodel Project
+6. Wrap Up Your Kitchen Remodel Project

 Once the dust has settled, you can check out your newly remodeled kitchen, check off the project items that are complete and wrap up the others that still need attention.
 If you worked with a contractor, everything that was agreed to in the contract should be fulfilled before they receive final payment.